pekeso/InvoicesApp/README.md

 src/                            Source code

-    main.js                     Main file that implement the JsAction interface
+    CMakeLists.txt              Project file for building the sbaa package and update the translations

     changelog.md                Cronology of modifications